Blogging Mistakes

 1. No Author Biographies - I’m amazed that so many blogs don’t have any information about who is behind them.
 Not essential information but common sense in my books to be transparent enough to tell people who you are.
 This is a good point.
 It's important to give some authority and background to the topic you are discussing.

 2. No Author Photo - for me this is not a must - but it does add something personal to a blog.
-Not essential but it can add some gravitas.

 3. Nondescript Posting Titles - regular readers will know about my passion for post titles - enough said.
 Couldn't agree more on this point.
 We have been doing some quantitive analysis on our own posts recently and noted that a really punchy, descriptive title can make all the difference.